ssoRL/ssorl.github.io/_posts/2015-05-20-efficient-animation-with-matlab.md

   feature: latech.jpg -->
 ---

-I used animation to help me visualize some of the work I did for my [honours thesis](/work/thesis.pdf).
+I used animation to help me visualize some of the work I did for my [honours thesis](/work/thesis.pdf) (PDF warning).
 Prior to [MATLAB r2014b's major graphics changes](http://www.mathworks.com/help/matlab/graphics-changes-in-r2014b.html), it wasn't exactly easy to create efficient animations with MATLAB, so I spent some time figuring out the best way to do it.
 This is what I had in the end:

 <figure>
 	<a href="/matlab-animation/shock.gif"><img src="/matlab-animation/shock.gif"></a>